poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 ```

 So to fix it we need to `sudo dnf install
 jack-audio-connection-kit.i686`.
+This shouldn't happen and it should
-I also encountered some weird Wine
+be there as a dependency.
+I also encountered some weird Wine issues
-issues like a random obscure game crashing on a mov instruction with a
+like a random obscure game crashing on a mov instruction with a memory
-memory address that doesn't exist, even though it worked fine on
+address that doesn't exist, even though it worked fine on Arch.
+For
-Arch.
-For the usual complains dnf is slower than it should be,
+the usual complains dnf is slower than it should be, especially after
-especially after adding some
-[copr](https://copr.fedorainfracloud.org/) repos.
-I still like Fedora
+adding some [copr](https://copr.fedorainfracloud.org/) repos.
+I still
-as a server though.
-When it comes to more obscure distros, I tried
+like Fedora as a server though.
+When it comes to more obscure distros,
-Guix for a day but after not being able to install everything I wanted
+I tried Guix for a day but after not being able to install everything
+I wanted I gave up.
+Same with Gentoo - I actually kinda liked it but I
+used it for a day (or half a day, the other half was installation) and
+I found the constant fighting with USEFLAGS to be annoying.
+I also had
+a problem using rustup on it.
+I might comeback to it in the future
+though, when I don't have "more important" things to do and I can
-I gave up.
-Maybe I'll give NixOS a shot in the future (probably not,
+focus on getting better at using Gentoo.
+Maybe I'll give NixOS a shot
-just like Guix it seems like one of those things that you love the
+in the future (probably not, just like Guix it seems like one of those
-idea of, however using it as a daily driver will be on the top of the
+things that you love the idea of, however using it as a daily driver
-pain hierarchy).
+will be on the top of the pain hierarchy).
+From what I heard Void has
+a really cool package manager that lets you customize compiler flags
+for a specific package if you so desire while still being a binary
+distro, however not having SystemD is a nono for me (which wasn't a
+problem for me in Guix but Guix gets a pass :P).